Haitian diaspora: Particulars

 Haitian migration peaked in 1981 in conjunction with the Mariel Boatlift from Cuba.
-While President Carter conducted backdoor negotiations with Fidel Castro to re-seal the Port of Mariel and stem Cuban migration, the same approach did not work with Haiti and in response the newly elected Ronald Regan began the policy of extraterritorial maritime interdiction conducted by the U.S. Coast Guard.
+While President Carter conducted backdoor negotiations with Fidel Castro to re-seal the Port of Mariel and stem Cuban migration, the same approach did not work with Haiti, and in response, the newly elected Ronald Reagan began the policy of extraterritorial maritime interdiction conducted by the U.S. Coast Guard.
 This policy continues in force today with the current Secretary of Homeland Security noting, "The Coast Guard maintains a continual presence in the Florida straits and the Caribbean Sea, particularly around Puerto Rico and our maritime approaches, patrolling with air and sea military assets.
 Any migrant intercepted at sea, regardless of their nationality, will not be permitted to enter the United States.
 Migrants who do attempt to enter the United States by sea put their lives at incredible risk."